-1. All students conduct themselves in a responsible, decent, ethical, and polite manner while using the network.
+- All students conduct themselves in a responsible, decent, ethical, and polite manner while using the network.

-4. Georgia Cyber Academy monitors all Internet and local network activity.
+- Georgia Cyber Academy monitors all Internet and local network activity.

 With access to computers and people all over the world also comes the availability of materials that may not be considered of educational value in the context of the school setting.
 On a global network, it is impossible to control all materials, and an industrious user may discover controversial information.
 Georgia Cyber Academy maintains and monitors the use of filters for Internet content.
 Georgia Cyber Academy firmly believes that the valuable information and interaction available on this worldwide network far outweighs the possibility that users may obtain materials that are not consistent with the educational goals of Georgia Cyber Academy.

-1. Access to the networks and to the information technology environment within Georgia Cyber Academy is a privilege and must be treated as such by all users of the network and its associated systems.
+- Access to the networks and to the information technology environment within Georgia Cyber Academy is a privilege and must be treated as such by all users of the network and its associated systems.

-2. Georgia Cyber Academy systems will be used for the purposes of research, education, and school- related business and operations.
+- Georgia Cyber Academy systems will be used for the purposes of research, education, and school- related business and operations.

-3. Any system which requires password access, or for which Georgia Cyber Academy requires an account, may only be used by the authorized user.
+- Any system which requires password access, or for which Georgia Cyber Academy requires an account, may only be used by the authorized user.
 Account owners are ultimately responsible for all activity under their account.

-4. All communications and information accessible via Georgia Cyber Academy systems should be treated as property of Georgia Cyber Academy.
+- All communications and information accessible via Georgia Cyber Academy systems should be treated as property of Georgia Cyber Academy.

-5. Georgia Cyber Academy monitors all Internet and local network activity, to include individual actions and activity.
+- Georgia Cyber Academy monitors all Internet and local network activity, to include individual actions and activity.